Bahubuli/Frontend-Engineering-1/lecture 8/readme.txt

 -------------------------------------------------
 remaining
-6. float positioning in css.
+6. float positioning in css..